 But before Gideon can carry on his mission, he needed to cleanse his father’s house from idolatry.
 The Lord commanded him to “cut down the wooden image … and build an altar to the LORD …and offer a burnt sacrifice … So Gideon… did as the LORD had said to him” (Judges 6:25-27).

 Consequently, the men of the city got angry and said to Gideon’s father, give us your son that we may kill him for what he did to the alter of Baal.
 But his father, Joash, defended his son and said, “Would you plead for Baal? … If he is a god, let him plead for himself” (Judges 6:30-32).

 At that time, all the Midianites and Amalekites gathered together to war against Israel.
 And the Spirit of the LORD came upon Gideon and he gathered his people to war (Judges 6:34).
 But Gideon asked God for a sign or a fleece to make sure that God will give him victory (Judges 6:37-40).
 In mercy, God assured him twice that He would be with him.

-Again, before the battle the Lord assured Gideon through a dream (in the enemy camp) that he will win the battle with the 300 soldiers (Judges 7:13,14).
+Again, before the battle, the Lord assured the commander through a dream (in the enemy camp) that he will win the battle with the 300 soldiers (Judges 7:13,14).
 And the Lord was faithful to His Words and the Israelites defeated the Midianites (Judges 7:25). https://bibleask.org/how-did-gideon-win-the-battle-with-only-300-soldiers/

 In His service,